tommilligan/rust-pretty-assertions-bench/README.md

+# Archive notice

+**Please note:** These benchmarks have moved to the [rust-pretty-assertions](https://github.com/colin-kiegel/rust-pretty-assertions) official repo.
+This repo is now archived.

 # Benchmarks for `pretty_assertions`

 To avoid pulling in many, many additional development dependencies, the benchmarks for `pretty_assertions` are in a separate repo.